CGLemon/cgos-lite/README.md

 * ```DEFAULT_KOMI``` : The default komi if we do not specify a value in the match.
 * ```SGF_DIR_PATH``` : Will save the SGF files under this path.

 ## TODO

 * Support Jappenese rule.

+## LICENSE

+The code is released under the MIT, except for board.py and sgf.py, which have specific licenses mentioned in those files.